Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_settings.md

 ```

 - You first have to start with the `Apizr` root section key.
-- Then you can define settings at common level with the `Common` section key, or specific level with the name of apis as section keys (here `IReqResSimpleService` classic api and `User` CRUD api).
+- Then you can define settings at common level with the `Common` section key, and/or specific level with the name of apis as section keys (here `IReqResSimpleService` classic api and `User` CRUD api).
-- Finally you can adjust following available settings:
+- Finally you can set following available settings:
   - `BaseAddress` (string): specifies the base API address
   - `BasePath` (string): specifies the base API address path
   - `Logging` (section): contains settings related to logging